-Assuming that you have an I-751 application for submission that meets USCIS requirements, it will accept it and extend your green card for one year.
+Assuming that you have an I-751 application for submission that meets USCIS requirements, it will accept it and extend your green card for eighteen months.
 Applications filed by divorced green card holders are far more likely to receive an RFE, a request for additional evidence.
 It is really worth spending the time doing a good job in responding to these type of RFEs.
 We specialize answering the USCIS with what it needs.
 If you do a good job, it is likely that you will receive the 10 year card in the mail.
 A poor job will result in an interview at the local USCIS office.
 If you receive an interview and are working with us, we will counsel you for the greatest chance of success.

 Battered or Subject to Extreme Hardship

 It is certainly possible to file for the 10 year permanent card on the basis that you enter the marriage and your spouse battered you or subjected you to extreme hardship.
 Just as in the divorce case you must provide evidence that you entered the marriage in good faith.
 In our experience though, these applications are few and far between.

 In our experience, battering and extreme hardship usually show up pretty early in a relationship.
 Moreover, battered people don’t often remain in such an abusive and bad relationship.
 As a consequence of this, many people who suffer extreme hardship or battering don’t even have a green card.
 The marriage fell apart before receiving the green card due to the abusive US citizen or permanent resident.
 Alternatively, you did not even start the green card process.

 Under these circumstances, you have no conditional card to renew.
 But, that does not mean that you are without options.
 Battered spouses or ones subject to extreme cruelty may self petition for special immigrant visa which they can use to get lawful permanent residency.
 Our article on battered spouse green cards is located in our section on green cards.